Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

    />
  </figure>

 The third, fourth, and fifth pieces — the [compatibility tags](https://packaging.python.org/en/latest/specifications/platform-compatibility-tags/) — are the ones that matter for ABI compatibility.
 The "python" tag indicates either the exact version supported by the wheel or the minimum supported version.
 Whether or not the version indicates a minimum or an exact version depends on the next ABI tag.
 The `py3` tag used by `pycparser` indicates that this is usable by _any_ Python 3 interpreter running _any_ Python version, not necessarily just CPython.
-The `cp311` and `cp314` tags indicate that the `cryptography` and `cffi` wheels are only usable with CPython.
+The `cp` in the `cp311` and `cp314` tags indicate that the `cryptography` and `cffi` wheels are only usable with CPython.
 Other Python implementations will need a different wheel.

-The ABI tag indicates the Python ABI the wheel file targets.
-The `none` ABI tag used by `pycparser` indicates that the wheel doesn't target a particular native ABI in particular: the wheel includes only pure-Python code and binary compatibility doesn't need to be considered.
-The `cp314` tag used by `cffi` indicates that the wheel supports Python 3.14 exactly and no other minor Python version.
-Finally, the `abi3` tag used by `cryptography` indicates that this wheel targets the [Python Stable ABI subset](https://docs.python.org/3/c-api/stable.html#stable-application-binary-interface), and is forward-compatible with all future Python 3 versions that support the `abi3` ABI.

-It's worth emphasizing that `abi3` wheels are _not_ installable on [the free-threaded build](https://py-free-threading.github.io) of CPython.
-We'll explain more below what the `cp3XY` and `abi3` tags mean and see why the free-threaded build threw a monkey wrench into this scheme.
+The `cp311-abi3` and `cp314-cp314` tags encode which of CPython's several ABIs a wheel targets; the rest of this post explains what that means, but to get there we need to understand the structure of the CPython C API.

 ## The Layers of the CPython C API